ja153903/baruch-mth3300/spr2025/introduction/lecture.md

 # Self-introductions

-- Jaime Abbariao
+- I'm Jaime Abbariao
-- Graduated from Baruch in 2017 and from NYU in 2020
+- Graduated from Baruch in 2017 and NYU in 2020
-- Currently a software engineer at [Figma](https://www.figma.com)
+- Currently a software engineer at [Figma](https://www.figma.com) working on the user growth team

 <!-- end_slide -->